Dreambound

 Phlebotomy vs. Radiology Technician: A Closer Look

-• Phlebotomists work in hospitals, outpatient clinics, and labs.
+• Phlebotomists: Work primarily in hospitals, outpatient clinics, blood donation centers, and diagnostic laboratories.

 Education & Training Requirements